lightning/bolts/02-peer-protocol.md

 Fulfilling an HTLC is different: knowledge of the preimage is by definition irrevocable, so we should fulfill the incoming HTLC as soon as we can to reduce latency.

+An HTLC with an extremely long expiry is a denial-of-service vector, so it is not allowed: the exact value of "unreasonable" is currently unclear and may depend on network topology.

 ### `cltv_expiry_delta` Selection